duetds/date-picker/README.md

 ## Roadmap

-- Providing support for extending the languages from outside in addition to the provided English, Finnish and Swedish.
-- Providing support for US and other date formats.
+- Better examples on how to do date ranges, handle validation and so on.
+- Better theming and basic code examples.
 - Making it possible to pass in your own input component.
-- Add more examples on how to do date ranges, handle validation and so on.

 ## License